bluepylons/Boston/README.md

 ![PCB V0.6.1D bottom](https://github.com/bluepylons/Boston/raw/main/graphics/PCB-DB-bottom.png)

 ## Firmware
-All PCBs from V0.4 onward (including V0.5.2, V0.6.1D, V0.6.1J, and V0.7J) have the same key matrix and therefore use the same firmware.
-However, the RGBLED on V0.6.1D has its red and green channels reversed compared to the other versions (as unfortunately the SK6812 mini-E RGBLED used on V0.6.1D and the APA106 RGBLED used on the others have different orders for the red, green, and blue channels).
+All PCBs from V0.4 onward (including V0.5.2, V0.6.1D, V0.6.1J, V0.7J, and the V0.8 line, both hotswap and soldred) have the same key matrix and therefore use the same firmware.
+However, the RGBLED on the -D series for the CNC version has its red and green channels reversed compared to the other versions (as unfortunately the SK6812 mini-E RGBLED used on V0.6.1D and the APA106 RGBLED used on the others have different orders for the red, green, and blue channels).

 The compiled QMK firmware .bin file is [here](https://github.com/bluepylons/Boston/blob/main/Boston%20-%20Current%20design/boston_default.bin).
 Source files are on the [QMK repo](https://github.com/qmk/qmk_firmware/tree/master/keyboards/boston).

 The compiled [Vial](https://get.vial.today/) firmware .bin file is [here](https://github.com/bluepylons/Boston/blob/main/Boston%20-%20Current%20design/boston_vial.bin).
 Source files are on the [Vial-QMK repo](https://github.com/vial-kb/vial-qmk/tree/vial/keyboards/boston).
-The current Vial build uses Vial v0.6.
+The current Vial build uses Vial V0.6.
+This is the recommended firmware.

 Firmware can be flashed using QMK Toolbox or DFU.
 On PCB versions V0.6 and newer, you need to long press the reset button (for several seconds) to access the DFU bootloader to allow for flashing - a short press only resets the MCU.